 - Slipstream, a superfast alien.

-- Kreutzritter (Gratuitous German for "Crusader"), a nazi villain with armor giving him Elemental Powers; basically the game’s Doctor Doom.
+- Kreuzritter (Gratuitous German for "Crusader"), a Nazi villain with armor giving him Elemental Powers; basically the games Doctor Doom.

 - Janus, a British serial killer who scarred Caliburn; possibly a Joker stand-in.

 - Alice, Queen Of Hearts, a psychopath with telekinetic powers;